TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

 }
 ```

-Your `package.json` file should include:
+Your `package.json` file should include the following fields:

 ```json title=package.json
 {